The Castle of Rose-Colored Clouds

 The Lad and the Maiden in the Rose Colored Clouds

 "You proved yourself worthy, Cedric" she smiled.
-"You brought the three magical items."
+"You earned the three magical items."

 "Yet isn't it the sword of Gull, the red cape and the grey stallion that did the real work?" said Cedric.

-"The gifts revealed themselves to you," said the Fairy, "because of the kindness you showed others, over and over again."
+"The gifts revealed themselves to you," said the Fairy, "because of the kindness you showed others, and your courage."

 The Fairy smiled.
 She led him to the drawbridge over the moat.
 She pointed to his reflection in the water.
 Looking back at Cedric from the water was the image of his youth, a handsome young face with firm, strong cheeks.
 Amazed, Cedric felt his own face - could it be he was young again?

 "Go now," said the Fairy.
-"Fall in love, have a family, learn, do your job.
-Only this time you will know that because of the kindness in your heart, you would be chosen to rule the Castle of Rosy Clouds."
+"Fall in love, have a family.
+Only this time live with your family as ruler of the Castle of Rosy Clouds."

 end